fishbrain/swift/README.md

   <details>

   #### Why?
   Downcasting a `protocol` to a concrete type (eg `class`) can introduce potential errors when the type cannot be casted.
 If you require methods on the concrete type not present in the `protocol`, amend the `protocol` to add them, or refactor the code to use the concrete type instead.
+There will be times where downcasting is unavoidable (due to third party libraries, or Obj-c code), but we would want to avoid it if we *can*.

   ```swift
   // WRONG